So, I finally picked up the relaunched Heavy Metal magazine, I felt compelled too, as this magazine was part of my youth.

 It just isn’t good, the storytelling is inconsistent, with one entire story that looks like it was drawn by tracing porn actresses and static dolls, and is utterly terrible.
 The lettering goes from really good, to distracting, to looking like it was put together using a free version of a comic book creator program.

-I found nothing compelling about the magazine, while Heavy Metal was once consider a bastion of expressive illustration, this all felt a little boring, like it was all taking itself too seriously and forgot to have fun with itself.
+I found nothing compelling about the magazine, while Heavy Metal was once consider a bastion of expressive illustration, and a showcase of talents like Moebius, this new evolution of Heavy Metal all felt a little boring, like it was all taking itself too seriously and forgot to have fun with itself.

-The T&A was really off the charts, which reminded me, why back in the day Heavy Metal was considered more of an acceptable spank mag, if you couldn’t find your porn in the woods.
-You could after all say, I buy the magazine for the art, like buying Playboy for the articles.
+The T&A was really off the charts, and I am far from a prude,in a way the magazine reminded me, why back in the day, Heavy Metal was considered more of an acceptable spank mag to carry around school.
+Especially if you couldn’t find your porn in the woods – which was also back in the day a fairly common thing (ask any Gen X).
+If you got caught with Heavy Metal by a teacher, you could at least say, I buy the magazine for the art, like buying Playboy for the articles.

 That being said, there are some nice pieces in this book and a few of the stories were intriguing, and put together by storytellers who were doing their upmost to tell a story and not just hang a pair of boobs in every other panel.

-There is an audience for this type of book, I don’t think there is enough of one to keep it going.
-The Kickstarter was powered by pure nostalgia and the legend of the Heavy Metal name, but I will happily be proved wrong.
-As it stands I don’t know if it will be a success, there is just nothing about it that makes me want to pick up the next Heavy Metal magazine.
+There is an audience for this type of book, I just don’t know if there is enough of one to keep it going.
+The Kickstarter lent heavily on nostalgia and the legend of the Heavy Metal name, so gained success.
+But now it is out in the wild as it stands I don’t know if it will be a success, there is just nothing about it that makes me want to pick up the next Heavy Metal magazine.
+Although I will happily be proved wrong.

 Have I got to old for this type of book?
-I really don’t know the answer to that, it should have been a fun ride, not a slog to read.
-After all if Heavy Metal attends to cruise of nostalgia, then I should be the core audience for it.
-But… I just found it irritating and halfway through wished it was left in its crypt.
+I really don’t know the answer to that.
+The magazine that I remember was a fun ride, not a slog to read.
+If Heavy Metal intends to cruise of nostalgia, then I should be the core audience for it.
+But… I just found it irritating, poorly laid out and halfway through I just wished the magazine was just left in its crypt.

 That is it, that is my Ted Talk.